Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 Factor of Safety: 28.19

+The pawl has a  maximum stress of 8.8081MPa and a maximum deformation of 0.081mm.
+Because the factor of safety is 28.19, this shows how the part can withstand the stress it undergoes and will not break.

 Critical Part: Forearm Structural Member

 Analysis Results and Discussion about Forearm Structural Member:

 The forearm structural member was analyzed using PETG.
 Initially, PPS-CF was used for analysis, but after seeing the results, and considering the repeated impact to the part, the material was changed to PETG due to its improved impact resistance and because it is more cost effective compared to PPS-CF as well as easier to print with.
 Material properties are listed below:
 Material: PETG (Printed Filament)
 Density = 1270 kg/m^3